Long Hair, Betrayal, and The Book That Changed Everything.

 Remove what’s in the way.

-Let the voice organize itself.
+Let the voice organize itself

-Build something that actually works.
+Build a voice that works.

 -Shawn Earl Patterson